SirDagen/php-beautiful-numbers/README.md

 ## 2. outnum() ##

-In publications it is common practice to write numbers from 1..12 written-out.
-All others as digits.
-So I created a function that does exactly that.
+In publications it is common practice to write numbers from 1 to 12 written-out; all other numbers are written as digits.
+This is what the outnum() function does.

 ```php
 $zformat = new PHPzformat\zformat( ['lang'=>'en'] ); // English number format